Financial Aid - Satisfactory Academic Progress Policy

 Any student who does not meet these standards is not eligible for financial aid.
 Any aid awarded prior to the determination of unsatisfactory progress will be cancelled.
 Application of standards to all students and specific policies defining the effect of course incompletes, withdrawals, repetitions and non-credit remedial courses on satisfactory progress are specified in the College Catalog which is distributed to all students.

 Students have the right to appeal the determination of unsatisfactory progress, if extremely unusual circumstances contributed to the student’s failure to maintain academic progress.
-Students must submit an official Satisfactory Academic Progress Appeal Form (which is emailed at the time the student is notified of his/her standing).
+Students must submit an official Satisfactory Academic Progress Appeal Form (which is included at the time the student is notified of his/her standing).
 All appeals must be submitted in writing to the Satisfactory Progress Committee, c/o Cathy Kedski, Director of Financial Aid.
 Appeals for the fall semester must be submitted no later than August 15th, for the spring semester, no later than January 15th.
 If the appeal is granted, the student must then sumbit a signed academic contract, outlining the student's plan to regain eligibililty.
-The contact is emailed to the student upon notification of an appeal approval.

 If a student's appeal is denied, the student can regain eligibililty by meeting the standards above on his/her own.
 If this happens after the fall semester, it is up to the student to contact the Director of Financial Aid to request consideration for spring financial aid.
 The Financial Aid Office only looks at student progress once per year, at the end of the spring semester.